Create, scan, and correct exams with R

 How do we communicate the results of the exam and how can we automate this process?
 The data is saved as

-nops_eval.csv and we can use R to wrangle the exam data, prepare a final list with the results (a list to upload exam’s grades), and to communicate the results to your students.
+nops_eval.csv and we can use R to wrangle the exam data, prepare a final list with the results (a list to enter grades in the educational system), and to communicate the results to your students.

 Obviously, the exam data is already loaded, but we have to import the data if we want to provide a short summary for the participants or if we want to rerun the data management steps.
 Thus, use the